citiesense/docs/pages/5-Organizations.md

 ## Organizations
-Citiesense has enterprise accounts available for organizations that wish to use our data-rich map to help facilitate economic development for a city or a select neighborhood or district within a city.
+Citiesense has enterprise accounts available for organizations that wish to use our data-rich maps to help facilitate economic development for a city or a select neighborhood or district within a city.

 There are two User Types for enterprise accounts: City Managers and District Managers.